 Designing Your Aquaponics System

-Now that we have discussed the critical components of an aquaponics system, it is time to dive into designing your own system.
 As mentioned above, creating an aquaponics system for business requires careful planning and consideration of various factors.
-Here are the factors to consider in designing your own aquaponics system.

 1. Sketching Out Your Plan